Charming (film)

-Charming is a 2018 animated musical comedy film written and directed by Ross Venokur.
+Charming is a 2018 animated musical romance fantasy comedy film written and directed by Ross Venokur.
 Produced by Vanguard Animation, 3QU Media, Cinesite and WV Enterprises, the film features the voices of Demi Lovato, Wilmer Valderrama, Sia, Ashley Tisdale, G.E.M. and Avril Lavigne.
 Lovato is responsible for the executive production of the soundtrack, with Sia, Fall Out Boy frontman Patrick Stump, and Steve Aoki contributing songs.

 The film had its world premiere in Spain on 20 April 2018, and was met with generally negative reviews.
 Streaming service Netflix acquired the distribution rights to the film in the United States, and it was released on the platform on 8 January 2021.

 Plot

 Prince Phillipe Charming was cursed by his father's former partner Nemeny Neverwish, who was jealous that Charming's father would not marry her.
 Charming instantly bewitches every woman in the land until his 21st birthday, when all the love will disappear.
 Charming can only break the spell if he finds his true love.
 Near his 21st birthday, Charming proposes to three bachelorettes: Cinderella, an impatient princess he met at a ball; Snow White, a distrustful princess he saved from a near death experience with an apple; and Sleeping Beauty, a narcoleptic princess he awoke from a hundred-year sleep with a kiss.
 None are aware that they are all engaged to the same man.
 Tired of his flippancy, Charming's father forces him to go on a quest known as the Gauntlet, which could help Charming discover his true love.

 Having robbed a royal carriage full of treasure, crafty thief Lenore Quinonez briefly meets Charming, who instantly yet unknowingly falls for her when she refuses his advances.
 To avoid the royal guards, she hides in a bakery whilst Charming's fiancées walk in.
 Posing as a baker and stealing all their possessions, she discovers who their groom is and reveals they are all engaged to Charming, which causes a scandal.
 After being arrested, Lenore is bribed by the princesses' guardians to escort Charming to a place called Fire Mountain, where he will choose one of the three princesses to marry.
 She agrees in exchange for their riches.
 To avoid further legal trouble, and knowing Charming's reputation, she poses as a man named Lenny.